 The two young actors work well together and, to pull off credible performances, managed to bring together the elements of fragility, naivety, confusion, and strength into their adolescent characters.
 This, in turn, leads the viewer to empathize with their characters and the situation in which they find themselves.

 As one observes the boys’ reactions to the outward challenges to their beliefs and attitudes, the dynamic nature of their characters comes across strongly.
 With their lives endangered, in their initial innocence, they realize that they need to alter their behavior in order to survive.
 That’s when the Coming-of-Age motifs of the narrative are best emphasized.

 Intense and suspenseful scenes are present and, while the story does not exactly shine with originality (one may recall the two brothers and their father in the wilderness motif from Andrey Zvyagintsev‘s 2003 psychological drama The Return), the tension builds nicely and one never feels bored or annoyed watching the film.

-Thanks to the immaculate camerawork and visual design (especially when it comes to the story setting – selected as if to play reflect on the character of Elliot Baker), Edge of Winter has an atmospheric, ominous feel to it that further enhances one’s cinematic experience.
-All in all, Edge of Winter is an excellent film to watch with a well-told story and strong acting performances.
-I don’t hesitate recommending it to any fan of the Coming-of-Age genre.
+Thanks to the immaculate camera work and visual design (especially when it comes to the story setting – selected as if to play reflect on the character of Elliot Baker), Edge of Winter has an atmospheric, ominous feel to it that further enhances one’s cinematic experience.
+All in all, Edge of Winter is an excellent film with a well-told story and strong acting performances.
+I don’t hesitate to recommend it to any fan of the Coming-of-Age genre.